Temetra/MouseTrap/Docs/README.md

 An indicator appears when the window has focus.
 The mouse is now locked to the window.
 To cancel the lock, switch to another window (<kbd>Alt</kbd>+<kbd>Tab</kbd>); or the window can be closed.

-If the window is closed, the application returns to the list or file tab.
+If the window is closed, the application returns to the Choose Window view.
+If the Find Program mode was used, the application continues looking for a matching window.

 <p align="center"><img src="img/lock-screen-foreground.png"></p>